 Information is a central currency in living systems.
 Our work broadly centres on understanding the ebb and flow of information in the natural world, and its profound behavioural and evolutionary consequences for organisms, including humans.
 Some areas of enduring interest include:

-Communication
+Communication and deception

 All organisms need to gather and exchange information with the world at large, and we are broadly interested in understanding the mechanisms, causes and evolutionary consequences of this basic challenge.
 Current projects are focused on understanding how suites of traits coevolve to enable communication in ‘noisy’ natural environments, how the information encoded in diverse visual cues (colour, pattern, motion) is integrated to inform crucial decisions, and the vital role of communication in shaping local adaptation and survival amidst unpredictable environmental change.
-Recently we are also keen on using urban environments as novel testing grounds for theory, and understanding the consequences of the human modification of sensory landscapes.
+We also have longstanding interests in dis- and misinformation, how it flows through biological and social networks, and its evolutionary consequences.
+The colour polymorphic lures of tropical spiders have proven a rich model in predator-prey deception, while flies present a window to sexual selection and conflict, though many questions remain.
 We enjoy testing and extending methods for analysing colour and vision in nature, as well as developing software that improves the accessibility of such tools.

 Pollinators in natural and managed systems